SAP-archive/docs/concepts/monitor/training_analytics.md

 ### Split intent
 If an intent has both low precision and low recall, while the recall scores of the other intents are acceptable, it may reflect a use case that is too broad semantically.
 Try splitting this intent into several intents.

+## Reality Check

+This tips are only available if you have a validation file.
+You can select an intent in the dropdown and then have metrics about how the reality (from your validation file) and the training dataset are different.
+The goal is too have a dataset that represent the reality as best as possible.
+You can find the length of your expressions in your training compared to the medium length of the sentences sent by your users.
+You can find the most important words in your intent compared to the most important words when your users chat.
+If some words are missing in your dataset, or if some words are never used by your users, you'll have a tip describing what you can do to solve this issue.

 ## Your entity detection benchmark

 We split the expressions inside each intent into two parts: 90% is used for training, 10% is used to evaluate the custom entity detection.
 The evaluation is simple: We detect each custom entity in each sentence, based on the knowledge we have from the training dataset.
 We check if each word has been properly detected as a custom entity or as a simple word.
 We repeat this process five times to enforce randomness in the splits.
 This results in four metrics between 0 and 1 for each entity (**Accuracy**, **Precision**, **Recall**, and **F1 score**) and four global metrics for the entire dataset.